 Summary

-The Legal Administrative Assistant (‘LAA’) provides high-level administrative and secretarial support to lawyers, paralegals, and administrators in various practice groups.
+The Legal Administrative Assistant (‘LAA’) – PCS provides administrative and secretarial support to lawyers, paralegals, and administrators in our Private Client Services group.
 The LAA may also provide billable and non-billable legal support as determined by the attorneys.
-This position requires a person who has strong communication, organizational and time management skills with the ability to work with a team and independently.
+This position requires a person with strong communication, organizational, and time-management skills, and the ability to work both independently and as part of a team.

 Job Duties